The best action movies on Netflix New Zealand

 Watch on NetflixAnother post-The Raid Indonesian flick that shares some of the same talent, this is a near non-stop assault of brutality that features stunning choreography and special effects together with some highly impressive camerawork.
 Its story is cartoonish and silly, its characters one-dimensional, but it delivers the goods action-wise with aplomb.
 Again, there’s more said about the film in my review.

-Watch on NetflixEasily one of the best action flicks of the millennium so far, George Miller’s return to the franchise that made him famous is just straight up exhilarating.
-Its narrative is far more engaging than it needs to be and the wondrous world-building is adept in a way that’s often missing from modern movies, but driving it all is a near non-stop assault of unforgettable, breathtaking action sequences that truly raised the bar.
-Genre fans have this on heavy rotation for good reason.
+WATCH ON NETFLIXEasily one of the best action films of the millennium so far, George Miller’s return to the franchise that made him famous is straight-up exhilarating.
+Its narrative is far more engaging than it needs to be and the wondrous world-building is adept in a way that’s often missing from modern movies. driving it all is a near non-stop assault of unforgettable, breathtaking action sequences.

 The Night Comes For Us (2018)